pub struct Stage { /* private fields */ }Expand description

 pub fn add_light<T>(&self, bundle: &AnalyticalLight<T>)

-to the internal list of lights.
+Add an AnalyticalLight to the internal list of lights.

-This is called implicitly by Stage::new_*_light
+This is called implicitly by Stage::new_*_light.

 This can be used to add the light back to the scene after using